Corey Harawira-Naera: 2020

 Upon winning his appeal against Canterbury-Bankstown over his dismissal, Harawira-Naera opted not to stay with the club asking for an immediate release.
 He signed a 2.5 year deal with the Canberra Raiders effective immediately on 22 July.

 He played 11 games for Canberra towards the end of the season including the club's three finals games where they were defeated by Melbourne in the preliminary final.

 2021

 In round 22 of the 2021 NRL season, he was sent off for an illegal shoulder charge in Canberra's 26-16 loss against Melbourne.

 On 16 August, he was suspended by the NRL for three matches in relation to the tackle.

 He made a total of 15 appearances for Canberra in the 2021 NRL season as the club finished 10th on the table after many had expected them to reach the finals and challenge for the premiership.

 2022

 In round 19 of the 2022 NRL season, he scored two tries for Canberra in a 26-14 victory over the New Zealand Warriors.

 He played a total of 21 games for Canberra in 2022 as the club finished 8th on the table and qualified for the finals.
 He played in both finals matches as Canberra were eliminated in the second week by Parramatta.

+2023

+Harawira-Naera played a total of nine matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
+Harawira-Naera's season ended in round 13 after suffering a seizure mid match.
+Harawira-Narea was ruled out for the rest of the season, and he revealed he couldn't recall anything before his seizure and only remembered waking up in an ambulance.

+2024

+During the pre-season Harawira-Naera was stood down from playing and training for an indefinite period after suffering his on field seizure..
+Harawira-Naera underwent surgery to have an ICD implanted, and he returned to weights training and running prior to Christmas.
+He did not play at all in the 2024 season.

+Harawira-Naera is expected to work as an on field trainer for the 2025 season after not receiving clearance to return to the field by club doctors.